Here's a riddle for you: What's green and yellow, but most often red?

 - Doug Hausladen - Director of Transportation in New Haven; Acting Executive Director of the New Haven Parking Authority

-John Dankosky and Chion Wolf contributed to this show.
+John Dankosky and Chion Wolf contributed to this show, which originally aired on December 18, 2015.